The government has launched its CloudStore, a catalogue of 1,700 cloud-based, pre-approved IT services now available for the public sector to buy.

 Half of UK workers feel the education system has failed in providing the business and IT skills needed to compete against hundreds of candidates for a job.

 With the Budget looking on the horizon business groups have started to make their wishes known to the Chancellor as they look to try and get measures included that will support SME growth.
-The CBI has outlined its wish list including a call for £500m to be spent on infrastructure projects to

 With proper configuration and good system management, VoIP over WAN delivers good voice quality.